semaphoreci/semaphore/docs/docs/using-semaphore/permissions.md

 ### Admin {#project-admin}

-Admins have the authority to modify any setting within the projects, including the ability to add new individuals, or remove them.
+Admins have the authority to modify any setting within the projects, including the ability to add new individuals or remove them.

 ## Custom roles {#custom-roles}

 In addition to the pre-defined roles provided by Semaphore, you can create your own roles.
-Custom roles lets you follow the principle of least privilege when managing using permissions.
+Custom roles let you follow the principle of least privilege when managing using permissions.

 To manage custom roles, see the following pages: